Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 * Hide fields that shouldn't be displayed from weapons output now that class actions are added to the new weapons
 * Remove name from the emote
+* Shrunk some elements on the core page - mainly skills

 **7th June 2015**